Skip to main content

 • Navigate to the client’s Overview page

-• Click New > Good Faith Estimate
+• Click New > Good faith estimate

-• Fill out the form
+• Fill out the information for the client, provider, and services

 • You can click + Add service to add other services